-The US is the 4th-largest donor country to education; funding maintained in FY2018 budget bill, while new legislation requires new comprehensive education strategy
+The US is the 2nd-largest donor country to education; funding maintained in FY2018 budget bill, while new legislation requires design of comprehensive education strategy

-The United States (US) is the fourth‑largest donor country to education after Germany, the United Kingdom (UK), and France.
-The US spent US$1.2 billion on education official development assistance (ODA) in 2015, according to data from the Organisation for Economic Co‑operation and Development (OECD).
-However, to get a full picture of a donor’s cross-border flows of education assistance, it is important to exclude scholarships and other costs of students from developing countries studying in donor countries; some of these costs are reportable as ODA.
-If we exclude these costs, the US is the second‑largest donor to education, after the UK, due to France’s and Germany’s high student costs.
-Despite this, education is not currently a top funding priority: According to OECD data, in 2015 (the latest year for which full sectoral data is available), the US spent 4% of its total ODA on education, well below the average of 8% spent by OECD donor countries.
-This ranks the US 28th among members of the OECD Development Assistance Committee (DAC).
+The United States (US) is the second‑largest donor country to education after Germany having surpassed the United Kingdom and France from the previous year.
+The US spent US$1.7 billion on education official development assistance (ODA) in 2016, according to data from the Organisation for Economic Co‑operation and Development (OECD).
+However, to get a full picture of a donor’s cross-border flows of education assistance, it is important to exclude scholarships and other costs of students from developing countries studying in donor countries; as some of these costs are reportable as ODA.
+If we exclude these costs, the US is the largest donor to education, due to Germany’s high student costs.
+Despite this, education is not currently a top funding priority: According to OECD data, in 2016), the US spent 5% of its total ODA on education, well below the average of 8% spent by OECD donor countries.
+This ranks the US 20th among members of the OECD Development Assistance Committee (DAC).

 Though education represents a small portion of US ODA, the US has in the past demonstrated leadership on global education, particularly in support of improving girls’ access to education.
 In 2015, the US government launched the interagency initiative ‘Let Girls Learn’, which sets out a government-wide approach to leverage public and private partnerships for new solutions to address barriers to adolescent girls’ education.
 According to US government data, Let Girls Learn has to date included more than US$1 billion in new and ongoing programming in more than 50 countries.
 The future of the program is currently unclear.